 Medical School Catalog

-Since 1974, UT Southwestern Medical School has enrolled more than 200 freshman students each year.
+Since 1974, UT Southwestern Medical School has enrolled more than 200 first-year students annually.
 Current class size annually is from 235 to 240 students.
-In addition to the approximately 950 students in the four-year undergraduate medical curriculum, more than 1,500 clinical residents and postdoctoral fellows receive training at the School and its affiliated hospitals each year.
+In addition to the approximately 950 students in the four-year undergraduate medical curriculum, more than 1,800 clinical residents and postdoctoral fellows receive training at the School and its affiliated hospitals each year.

 The educational programs are conducted in attractive modern buildings on the campus and in the clinical facilities of the affiliated hospitals.
-The School is dedicated to the education of physicians who are thoroughly grounded in the scientific basis of modern medicine, who are inspired to maintain lifelong medical scholarship and who will care for patients in a responsible and compassionate manner.
+The School is dedicated to the education of physicians who are thoroughly grounded in the scientific basis of modern medicine, who are inspired to maintain lifelong medical scholarship, and who will care for patients in a responsible and compassionate manner.
 The faculty and staff are committed to serve society not only by educating future medical practitioners but also by contributing to future medical developments through research.
 The majority of graduates eventually practice medicine, and the general curriculum is oriented toward this goal.
 Many graduates will combine the practice of medicine with careers in teaching and research.
-For students who wish to pursue careers in research, opportunities are available either through summer research experience, year-round research experience or formal training leading to combined M.D. and Ph.D. degrees.
+For students who wish to pursue careers in research, 12-week Scholarly Activity, fourth-year electives, year-round research experience, or formal training lead to combined M.D. and Ph.D. degrees.

 Faculty members of the Medical School have reached positions of prominence in American and international medicine.
 Many of the more than 2,400 full-time faculty members have been elected to the presidencies of national or international professional societies, have chaired major national and international medical committees, have been members of study sections for the National Institutes of Health, or are editors or members of editorial boards of medical and scientific journals.

 The number of UT Southwestern students placing at the top in national competitive examinations and earning residency positions in outstanding postgraduate programs demonstrates a high degree of teaching effectiveness.